Scribery/tlog/README.md

 Whereas most other similar packages write the recorded data to a file in their own format, or upload it to a custom server, `tlog` sends it to a logging service.
-The standard syslog interface is supported already, with journald possibly to come.
+Both the standard syslog and the journald interfaces are supported.
 The recorded data is [encoded][log_format] in JSON in a way which keeps it human-readable and searchable as much as possible.

 The primary purpose of logging in JSON format is to eventually deliver the recorded data to a storage service such as [Elasticsearch][elasticsearch],